George Lloyd (composer): Later life

 When the war ended, his wife took him to Switzerland.
 In 1946 Lloyd resumed composition and wrote two symphonies and the opera John Socman, the last commissioned for the 1951 Festival of Britain.
 Lloyd's health deteriorated further, and in 1952, he took up full-time residence in Dorset.
 For 20 years, in addition to intermittent composition, he was a market gardener and grew mushrooms and carnations.
-He composed regularly from 4:30 AM to 7:30 AM, before the start of the rest of his working day.
+He composed regularly from 4:30 a.m. to 7:30 a.m., before the start of the rest of his working day.
 During this period he continued to write in a tonal, melodic style, contrary to the prevailing climate of modernist and avant garde styles, so he met with difficulties in obtaining performances of his music.
 He recalled:

 "I sent scores off to the BBC.
 They came back, usually without comment.
 I never wrote 12-tone music because I didn't like the theory.
 I studied the blessed thing in the early 1930s and thought it was a cock-eyed idea that produced horrible sounds.
 It made composers forget how to sing."

-In 1972 he sold his market garden business and moved to London to "pick up the pieces of my musical life" as he put it, and began an extraordinary and productive Indian summer.
-A number of his scores were accepted for broadcast by the BBC, and he went on to collaborate with the BBC Philharmonic Orchestra and to record 7 of his 12 symphonies and 3 of his piano concertos with that orchestra.
-He was a very early adopter of digital technology, and established his own recording, production, publishing and distribution company, making 22 CD recordings in all.
-After his death he was Composer of the Week on Radio 3, and the 2013 BBC Proms programme included performances of his Requiem and his H.M.S.
+In 1972, he sold his market garden business and moved to London to "pick up the pieces of my musical life", as he put it, and began an extraordinary and productive Indian summer.
+A number of his scores were accepted for broadcast by the BBC, and he went on to collaborate with the BBC Philharmonic Orchestra, recording 7 of his 12 symphonies and 3 of his piano concertos with that orchestra.
+He was a very early adopter of digital technology and established his own recording, production, publishing and distribution company, making 22 CD recordings in all.
+After his death, he was Composer of the Week on Radio 3, and the 2013 BBC Proms programme included performances of his Requiem and his H.M.S.
 Trinidad March for Orchestra on the Last Night of The Proms.

-The George Lloyd Society and the musical estate is administered by William Lloyd, who worked with the composer as business manager, executive producer and record distributor for the last 10 years of his life.
+The George Lloyd Society and the musical estate is administered by his nephew, William Lloyd, who worked with the composer as business manager, executive producer, and record distributor for the last 10 years of his life.